WW Recipe of the Day: White Bean Sausage Soup with Escarole

 Serve with warm, crusty bread for a yummy satisfying meal.

-According to my calculations each serving has 230 calories, 6 Weight Watchers Points Plus and 4 SmartPoints.
-Enjoy!
+According to my calculations each serving has 230 calories and:

 no escarole? - substitute any leafy green of your choice such as spinach, kale, chard, etc.

-vegetarian/vegan – replace the sausage with 1 or 2 additional cans of beans, and chicken broth with vegetable.
-Add more spices and seasonings such as liquid smoke, garlic, thyme, etc. to make up for loss of flavor the sausage provides.
+vegetarian/vegan - replace the sausage with 1 or 2 additional cans of beans, and chicken broth with vegetable broth (affiliate link).
+Add more spices and seasonings such as liquid smoke (affiliate link), garlic, thyme, etc. to make up for loss of flavor the sausage provides.

 different sausages - replace the Italian style chicken sausage with andouille, kielbasa, chorizo, etc, to take this soup in many different flavorful directions